dstaab34/24-AC/AC Power On & Startup (V4).md

     32. Right click on the desktop and open a new terminal session.
 Then type in "cd /data/moloch/viewer" and press enter.

     33. Type in "sudo /data/moloch/bin/node viewer.js -n multi-viewer" and press enter.
+As before, use the password 'Br111ckSquad!!!' when prompted.
 Leave both terminal sessions open.

     34. To verify that the Multi-Viewer service is working, close out of the Blade 2 Desktop and type into a Google Chrome Browser "http://10.1.7.20:8009".
 If you connect and see data, everything is working correctly.
+Default credentials are "admin" for both username and password.

 POWER OFF STEPS: